wengel-hm/mxck_ws/src/mpc/include/README.md

-The `_pred` version is specifically used for prediction in the MPC algorithm.
+The `_pred` version is specifically used for prediction in the MPC algorithm, and the visualization of the generated path.